cmdalbem/portfolio/src/pages/additional-cards/index.md

 ![](./cardsfamily.png "Nubank's global family of cards, including cards for Brazil, Mexico, and Colombia.
 Any change in the Additional Card plastic design would have to adapt and scale to be combined with any of these potentially.")
 ```

-In tandem with our Marketing and Creative teams, we explored many ideas, such as new shapes, colors, and extra icons on the card design.
+In collaboration with the Marketing and Brand teams, we explored many ideas such as new shapes, colors, and extra icons on the card design.
 After many alignments and a Design Review with the VP of Design, we moved forward with a solution that is very elegant in its simplicity: an extra label on the back of the card saying "compartilhado por" ("shared by") followed by the card owner's name.
 Not only this helps differentiate among multiple cards, but users mentioned this design values the emotional bond between the two people.

 ```grid|1
 ![](./plastic.png "The new design of the Additional Card bring a subtle text on the back, helping the user differentiate between their cards and reinforcing the relationship bond.")